AchrafKassioui/SKRenderer-Demo/README.md

 An alternative is to set `isAntialiased = false` on shape nodes, which will force SKRenderer to draw them at the correct resolution, but curves will appear jagged.

 Textures created programmatically should be scaled to match the render scale as well.
-Pass the scale factor to the scene initializer and scale texture creation accordingly:
+Pass the scale factor to the generator and scale texture creation accordingly:
 ```swift
 let textureSize = CGSize(width: 2 * scaleFactor, height: 2 * scaleFactor)